jfpettit/old_jfpettit.github.io_old/_posts/2020-08-19-diving-deep-with-reinforce-and-a2c.md

 featured-image: /assets/imgs/Diving Deep with REINFORCE and A2C.png
 ---

 **In this post, we'll talk about the REINFORCE policy gradient algorithm and the Advantage Actor Critic (A2C) algorithm.
-I'll be assuming familiarity with at least the basics of RL.
-If you need a refresher, I have a blog post on this [here](https://jfpettit.github.io/blog/2019/11/03/fundamentals-of-reinforcement-learning).
-For an interactive version of this blog post, see [this colab notebook](https://colab.research.google.com/drive/1F1Xv_cZk38HOikjBoviEco9piuyi9Dbq?usp=sharing).**
+I'll be assuming familiarity with at least the basics of RL.**

 {: class="table-of-content"}
 * TOC